 Skills for your CV:

-- Accommodation for just £100 per 3 months (if you’re coming from abroad) based at our house in Merapoh with a fantastic rooftop view.
-You’ll be in mixed rooms with the other project interns and volunteers will be staying in the house allowing you to mix with some wonderful people.
+- Free accommodation at the project house in Merapoh with a fantastic rooftop view.
+You’ll be in mixed dorm style rooms with the other project interns.

 - Free food!
-You’ll get access to communal staff food at each project base where you’ll cook alongside other interns.
+You’ll get access to communal staff food at each project base where you’ll cook as a team and with the volunteers.
 Feel free to treat yourself to some local Malaysia cuisine too, particularly at the local weekly night market.

 - Lead and accompany the volunteers on exciting outdoor activities such as jungle trekking, caving, bushcraft, tree climbing and wild camping with the other interns

 - An additional allowance of RM250 per month after 6 months, if you commit to a longer term internship

 - Free Wifi!
-The accommodation is a stone’s throw away from a free internet centre so even whilst in the jungle you can keep in touch with your friends and family and your Instagram up to date
+The project house is a 2 minute walk from a free internet centre so you can keep in touch with your friends and family and your Instagram up to date.

-- All work related expenses (Unfortunately not including your travel to or from Malaysia)
+- All work related expenses (Unfortunately this doesn’t include your travel to or from Malaysia)